-Pure Sunfarms also entered into an agreement with Village Farms for options to lease or purchase from Village Farms a second 1.1 million square foot greenhouse (25 acre) and a 2.6 million square foot (60 acre) greenhouse, both located adjacent to the initial greenhouse.
-Combined, these three greenhouse assets could provide the joint venture with total potential aggregate production capacity of approximately 4.8 million square feet (110 acres).
+Pure Sunfarms also holds options to lease or purchase from Village Farms a second 1.1 million ft^2 (25 acre) greenhouse ("Delta 2") and a 2.6 million ft^2 (60 acre) greenhouse ("Delta 1").
+Both Delta 2 and Delta 1 are located adjacent to Delta 3.
+Combined, these three greenhouse assets provide the joint venture with a total potential aggregate production capacity of up to 4.8 million ft^2 (110 acres).